YJGoGoG/ICML-16061/README.md

 We conduct preliminary comparisons on both locomotion and Adroit domains using environments from ODRL.
 The evaluations are conducted under the **Offline-Online** setting: source data is offline (D4RL), while target environments are accessible for interaction.
 Following ODRL and the original papers, PAR augments data via optimal transport and imitation, and DD uses augmented target transitions for return-conditioned generation.

 ####  Performance Comparison (Offline-Online Setting)
+-->

 <div align="center">
     <img src="ant-friction-medium-PAR.jpeg" width="40%" height ="100%" >
     <img src="door-shink-PAR.jpeg" width="40%" height ="100%" >
 </div>
 <p align = 'center'>
 Figure 2.
-Comparative mean performance analysis of BC_VGDF, BC_PAR and DiffTA
+Comparative mean performance analysis of BC_VGDF, BC_PAR and DiffTA.
+The evaluations are conducted under the Offline-Online setting: source data is offline (D4RL), while target environments are accessible for interaction.
 </p>

 <div align="center">